- The Fiscal

 State revenue streams are an important tool in limiting funding disparities, but can be particularly volatile during recessions, leading to reductions in funding for programs like education.
 In recent economic downturns, for example during the Great Recession, federal support has increased to offset declines in state resources.
 However, while federal funding was used to mitigate state-level declines during the 2007–2009 recession, average education funding declined when the economy recovered and federal funding tapered off.
 Many states did not compensate for the loss of federal funding; in 2019, 17 states spent less than they did in 2008 (in inflation-adjusted terms), according to the Pew Charitable Trusts.

-In response to the COVID-19 pandemic, the federal government sent an additional $200 billion to states and school districts in emergency funding for K-12 education.
-Although complete data for the 2020–2021 school year is not yet available, that investment is nearly quadruple the amount previously spent by the federal government on K-12 funding and will significantly increase the share of education revenue received from federal sources.
+In response to the COVID-19 pandemic, the federal government sent an additional $190 billion to states and school districts in emergency funding for K-12 education.
+That investment is nearly triple the amount the federal government spent on K-12 education in the previous school year and increased the share of education revenue received from federal sources.
 That spending was intended to assist schools in responding to the pandemic while maintaining academic progress.
 Federal spending on K-12 education is expected to return to pre-pandemic levels in subsequent years.

 K-12 education funding is an important investment in our future.
 Understanding the complicated joint commitment and relationships among local, state, and federal governments to fund education is a key part of discerning its place in the budget among other priorities and against the backdrop of an unsustainable federal fiscal outlook.